ExploratoryEngineering/nrf9160-telenor/README.md

 # Telenor nrf9160 samples

+**This library is not under active development anymore.
+[More details why](https://blog.exploratory.engineering/post/so-long-and-thanks-for-all-the-fish/) and [the implications](https://blog.exploratory.engineering/post/fish-updates/).
+The source code for [nbiot.engineering](https://nbiot.engineering/) is published to https://github.com/eesrc/horde.**

 This repository includes a few sample applications to help get you started with using the nRF9160 with the [Telenor IoT Gateway][7] which, as of March 2020, is only enabled for Telenor Norway.

 **Samples included**